Mark-Clegg/asm1802/README.md

 ## -o bin

-Generates one or more files containing a raw memory image for the assembled code.
-Files: filename.address.bin, where address is the memory address the image should be loaded into.
+Generates a raw memory image for the assembled code.
+File: filename.bin,

-When using 'bin' format, consider using the "PAD" option with any ALIGN statements, to minimize the number of files generated.
+Output starts with the lowest addressed assembled byte, and is padded with zeros where gaps would result from non PADded ALIGNs and ORGs

 # Syntax Highlighting